-“An impeccably manicured small hotel at the heart of Morocco’s funkiest coastal town - stunning roof-terrace views”
+“An charming small hotel at the heart of Morocco’s funkiest coastal town - stunning roof-terrace views”

-The moment those huge bolted doors swing open to reveal an elegantly furnished 18th-century colonnaded patio and a cageful of chirruping birds, you know you've arrived at a rare place.
-Behind a grand sweep of curtain lies a delectable French salon; through intricately carved doors, a dining room with an intimate air.
-Follow tiered inner balconies up to spoilingly comfortable, hugely handsome bedrooms and you’ll wish you'd booked for longer.
-The crowning glory is the shaded roof terrace, with views over ramparts, souks and kite surfers on the beach: a great spot for breakfast (don't miss the chocolate pastries), an afternoon nap on the loungers, or a cocktail at sunset.
+The moment those huge bolted doors swing open to reveal an elegant 18th-century colonnaded patio and a cage of chirruping birds, you know you've arrived at a rare place.
+Behind lies a delectable French salon with carved fireplace; through intricately carved doors, a dining room with an intimate air.
+Follow tiered inner balconies up to comfortable, hugely handsome bedrooms and you’ll wish you'd booked for longer.
+The crowning glory is the expansive roof terrace, with views over ramparts, souks and kite surfers on the beach: a great spot for breakfast (don't miss the chocolate pastries), an afternoon nap on the loungers, or a cocktail at sunset.

 - A great location just within the medina walls, and easy to find

-- Breakfast on the roof terrace, overlooking the ramparts and sandy beach - the best view in town?
+- On our 2018 revisit, we really enjoyed our generous breakfast on the roof terrace, overlooking the ramparts and sandy beach - the best view in town?

 - Delightful, ever-helpful staff

-- Other than breakfast you'll probably want to eat out, but Essaouira best eateries are within a short walk
+- Other than breakfast you'll probably eat out (other meals are on request), but Essaouira's best eateries are within a short walk

-- There's only 1 twin-bedded room, so non-couples should book early
+- Only 1 twin-bedded room, so non-couples should book early

 Best time to go